-Edmonton Parks and Trails: 160 km of River Valley and 60+ Dog Parks
+Edmonton Parks and Trails: 160 km of River Valley and 50+ Off-Leash Areas

-- 7,400 hectares of river valley parkland (largest contiguous urban park in Canada)
+- Over 7,400 hectares of river valley parkland (largest contiguous urban park in Canada)

-Edmonton's North Saskatchewan River Valley park system spans 7,300 hectares (18,000 acres) with 160 km of maintained trails.
-That is 22 times the size of New York's Central Park.
-It is the largest contiguous urban parkland in Canada.
+Edmonton's North Saskatchewan River Valley park system spans over 7,400 hectares (18,300+ acres) with more than 160 km of maintained trails.
+That is 22 times the size of Central Park.
+No other Canadian city comes close to this scale of contiguous urban green space.

-The trail system runs paved multi-use paths (2.5-3m wide asphalt) alongside natural surface trails.
-Snow is cleared after 2.5 cm accumulation, making the paved trails usable year-round.
+The trail network combines paved multi-use paths (2.5-3 m wide asphalt) with natural surface routes.
+Paved trails are snow-cleared after 2.5 cm accumulation, making them usable year-round for runners, cyclists, and commuters alike.

-The Amisk Waciw Meskanaw (Beaver Hill Road Trail) is a 100 km trail connecting Devon to Fort Saskatchewan.
-It is 75% complete.
-When finished, it will be one of the longest continuous urban trail systems in the country.
+The Amisk Waciw Meskanaw (Beaver Hill Road Trail) is a 100 km route connecting Devon to Fort Saskatchewan through Edmonton.
+Construction is ongoing with the majority of the corridor built.
+When complete, it will be one of the longest continuous urban trail systems in the country.

-The Commonwealth Walkway is a 10 km designated loop for runners and walkers.
+The Commonwealth Walkway is a designated 10 km loop through the river valley, shared by runners and walkers.

 - Lacombe Lake: Dog swimming beach